-This is a guide of the best 10 porch paints for easy and opaque painting of your porch in 2020.
+This is a guide of the best 10 porch paints for easy and opaque painting of your porch.
 Porch paint should look beautiful and at the same time protect the outer walls from wind and weather.
 Therefore, the best porch paint must have to withstand a lot!

 Heat, frost, and constant rain should literally bounce off the coating and it would be best if the dirt did not stick to the surface in the first place.

 The many different materials used for the production of paint have it accordingly in itself!
 High-quality acrylic, water-repellent silicone resin, and UV-resistant pigments are available, for example, when it comes to the “ingredients” for porch paint.

 Are you also planning to repaint your house porch in the near future?
 Then we have a recommendation for you: Take a close look at the properties of the various porch paints, because there are many differences between the individual products.

 In our guidebook, we present 10 exterior paint products in detail and let 4 products compete against each other in a direct comparison.
 Included are important manufacturers such as Caparol, RyFo, Wilckens and Alpina.
 This will give you a solid basis for your purchase decision.

 - The 10 best porch colors in a big comparison on thebestpaints.com

 - What is the best porch paint – what are its characteristics?